Palakorn-Voramongkol/lexi-client/README.md

 ## Contributing

-We welcome contributions to enhance the Lexi2 Client!
+We welcome contributions to enhance the lexi Client!
 Please follow the guidelines below:

 1. **Fork the Repository**